Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 You could be suffering from overactive letdown.
 Overactive letdown might be a symptom of oversupply, but not necessarily.

-This can cause a fussy baby while breastfeeding (due to not being able to keep up with the flow) and after (excessive pulling off and gasping for air can cause gassiness).
+This can cause a a baby to be fussy while breastfeeding (due to not being able to keep up with the flow) and after (excessive pulling off and gasping for air can cause gassiness).

 Solution: Once your baby has triggered the first letdown, unlatch your baby and release your milk into a Milkie’s Milk Saver or towel.

-You can also try nursing in a reclined position to slow the flow.
+You can also try nursing in different positions, such as a reclined position to slow the milk flow when you have too much milk.

 Read: 10 Solutions to Overactive Letdown